Click on each heading above for a list of all conditions.

 white rice, cooked 1 cup = 1 gram

 Source: United States Department of Agriculture (USDA).
-USDA Nutrient Database for standard reference.
+USDA tadalafil Nutrient Database for standard reference.
 Accessed September 19, 2001.